department-of-veterans-affairs/vets-design-system-documentation/src/_components/links.md

 - Use a button when you want to make a state change or submit a form.
 Buttons **do things**, whereas links **go places**.
 - When you want to draw attention to an important CTA on the page, such as a link that launches a benefit application, use [Action links](https://design.va.gov/experimental-design/action_links).

-### Behavior

-A link has five states: default, hover, active, focus, and visited.

 ## Content considerations

 - Link text should clearly communicate purpose and target (in that order), so users know where they'll be taken before clicking.